 At the Dec 4, 2019 Watermaster Meeting, YVWD submitted a Form 5, signed Nov 19, 2019, documenting the transfer of OVP's all original 1,806 / revised 1,398.90 ac-ft ("Earmarked Water") of Overlying Water Rights to the YVWD effective on October 9, 2018.
-This issue was extensively discussed at that meeting and throughout the various meetings in 2020 between legal counsel and members of the Watermaster Committee.
+This issue was extensively discussed at that meeting and throughout the various meetings in 2020 between legal counsel and members of the Watermaster Committee without reaching an agreement.